sofiasawczenko/sofiasawczenko.github.io/index.md

 ### Flight Price Tracker with Selenium Automation

-This project is a simple Python script that uses Selenium to scrape the price of a flight from a specific URL and save it to a .txt file.
+This project is a Python script that uses Selenium to scrape the price of a flight from a specific URL and save it to a .txt file.
 The script is also scheduled to run every two weeks using the schedule library.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)